CharlyReux/CharlyReux.github.io/content/page/about.md

 I am currently an engineer in the INRIA laboratory of Rennes in the [DiverSE team](https://www.diverse-team.fr/).

-I work on two subjects at the moment:
-- I am working on a subject related to OpenAPI.
-- And I am also working on different subjects related to the [Software Heritage initiative](https://www.softwareheritage.org/), and more precisely about [Enhancing Cybersecurity](https://www.softwareheritage.org/2023/04/07/enhancing-cybersecurity-through-swh/) through Software Heritage.
+At the moment, I am mainly working in relation to an initiative called [Software Heritage](https://www.softwareheritage.org/), and more precisely about [Enhancing Cybersecurity](https://www.softwareheritage.org/2023/04/07/enhancing-cybersecurity-through-swh/) through Software Heritage.
+Our current objective is to study the propagation of vulnerabilities among repositories and more precisely forks.

+In parallel to that, I am reading and developping new skills in relation to the use of Large Language models for Software Engineering.
+I am really intested in everything that is possible to achieve with the new capabilities that those LLMs bring to the table.

-*Even tho I am an engineer, I hope to be starting a Phd in less than a year.*
+*Even tho I am an engineer, I hope to be starting a Phd in less than a year*, and as you can guess, the subject of that Phd will be related to LLMs.
+I am really looking forward to start to work on that subject.

 ## My Studies